corememltd/cloud-managed-dns/README.md

 Using the example configuration file as a template:

-    cp deployment/azure/setup.hcl.example deployment/azure/setup.hcl
+    cp setup.hcl.example setup.hcl

-Now edit `deployment/azure/setup.hcl` to set at least the following to your needs:
+Now edit `setup.hcl` to set at least the following to your needs:

  * **`domains` (required):** list of one or more domains you are hosting
  * **`location` (default: `uksouth`):** [region with availability zones](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview#azure-regions-with-availability-zones) nearest to your on-premise deployment